 Although the age of a tradeline is often its most valuable asset, tradelines can still help with some of the credit utilization variables.

 Since our tradelines are guaranteed to have utilization ratios that are at or below 15%, this means that at least 85% of that tradeline’s credit limit is going toward your available credit, which helps to lower your overall utilization ratio.
+In fact, most of our tradelines tend to maintain utilization ratios that are much lower than 15%.

 Buying tradelines also allows you to add accounts with low individual utilization to your credit file, which can help to improve the number of accounts that are low-utilization vs. high-utilization.